Murder of Fernando Balderas Sánchez and Yolanda Figueroa: Yolanda Figueroa

-Yolanda Figueroa Ojeda (ca. 1956 – 4 December 1996) published in August 1996 her biographical account of narcotrafficker Juan García Ábrego and his Gulf Cartel, called El Capo del Golfo (Translated: The Capo of the Gulf).
+Yolanda Figueroa Ojeda (1953 – 4 December 1996) published in August 1996 her biographical account of narcotrafficker Juan García Ábrego and his Gulf Cartel, called El Capo del Golfo (Translated: The Capo of the Gulf).
 The crime boss was convicted in the United States in October 1996 and two months before the murder.
 She had dedicated her book to Ricardo Cordero Ontiveros, Mexico's attorney general, who was fired and confined days before the family was murdered.

 Fernando Balderas and Yolanda Figueroa were the parents of a daughter, 18, and two sons, 14 and 8.